Sytten/nexus-shield/README.md

 ## Overview

 Nexus Shield is a [nexus](https://github.com/graphql-nexus/nexus) plugin that helps you create an authorization layer for your application.
 It is a replacement for the provided authorization plugin.
-It is heavily inspired by [Graphql Shield](https://github.com/maticzav/graphql-shield) and reuses most of it's familiar ruling system.
+It is heavily inspired by [Graphql Shield](https://github.com/maticzav/graphql-shield) and reuses most of its familiar ruling system.
 It takes full advantage of the type safety provided by nexus.

 ## Install